 ABOUT CV PRESS SHOP ︎

-They have premiered original works of performance including CALLING ALL DIVAS, GONE FOR GOLD, Shimmy Shake Earthquake, La Bola Negra, 100 Years of Noise: Beyoncé is ready to receive you now, and VENUS.
+They have premiered original works of performance including CALLING ALL DIVAS, GONE FOR GOLD, Shimmy Shake Earthquake, La Bola Negra, 100 Years of Noise: Beyoncé is ready to receive you now, and VENUS as well as an adaptation of Ron Vawter’s Roy Cohn / Jack Smith.

 Their feature film adaptation of Charles Ludlam's Conquest of the Universe or When Queens Collide premiered in 2017 and is the first moving-image adaptation of Ludlam’s work.